 - Growth of 16 Mahajanapadas.
 Many were ruled by kings.

 - Some known as ganas or sanghas were oligarchies

-- Between the 600 BCE and 400 BCE Magadha became the most powerful Mahajanapada.
+- Between 600 BCE and 400 BCE, Magadha became the most powerful Mahajanapada.

-- Emergence of Mauryan Empire Chandragupta Maurya (C 321 BCE) founder of the empire extended control upto Afghanistan and Baluchistan.
+- The emergence of Mauryan Empire Chandragupta Maurya (C 321 BCE) founder of the empire extended control up to Afghanistan and Baluchistan.

 - His grandson Ashoka, the most famous ruler conquered Kalinga.

 - Variety of sources to reconstruct the history of the Mauryan Empire – archaeological finds especially sculpture, Ashoka’s Inscriptions, Literary sources like Indica account of megasthenes, Arthashastra of Kautilya and Buddhist, Jaina and puranic literature.

 - Five major political centers – Pataliputra, Taxila, Ujjayani, Tosali, and Suvarnagiri to administer the empire.